Doodleboo/bot-fusion-analyzer/README.md

 # Changelog
 ## Version 2.2
+- **Autogens are back!** Analyzed fusions will have the corresponding autogen sprite in the analysis embed
 - **Triple** fusion and **Egg** sprite support
 - Detect other image formats "disguised" as PNGs